ycherkes/AddClassFromClipboard/README.md

 ## How to Use

-1. Copy valid C# code containing a class declaration to your clipboard.
+1. Copy valid C# code containing a class (interface, enum, delegate) declaration to your clipboard.
 2. In Visual Studio:
    - Right-click a folder in **Solution Explorer**, navigate to **Add**, and select "Add Class From Clipboard."
    - Or, open the **Project** menu and select "Add Class From Clipboard."
 3. The extension will:
    - Parse the clipboard content.
    - Extract the class name.
-   - Create a `.cs` file named after the class in the selected folder.
+   - Create a `.cs` file named after the type in the selected folder.
-4. No file will be created if a valid class name cannot be extracted.
+4. No file will be created if a valid type name cannot be extracted.

 ---
 ## Contributing